-Since taking effect in 1970, the Non-Proliferation Treaty (NPT) has required that the world's foremost nuclear powers take dramatic steps to reduce their inventory of atomic bombs and has sought to prevent the spread of weaponized nuclear technology to countries who lack it.
+Since taking effect in 1970, the Non-Proliferation Treaty (NPT) has required that the foremost nuclear powers of the world take dramatic steps to reduce their inventory of atomic bombs and has sought to prevent the spread of weaponized nuclear technology to countries who lack it.
 Signed as the Cold War began to reach its peak in 1968, less than a decade after the Cuban Missile Crisis but almost twenty years before the fall of the Berlin Wall, the NPT has served an important role in international cooperation over the last 47 years.

 Cold War Rivals Lead De-escalation

 The NPT was primarily targeted at combating the military principal of mutually assured destruction (MAD).
 The logic behind MAD is straight forward: in a military conflict involving two nuclear powers, should open warfare break out, the inevitable use of nuclear weapons by both sides would result in the destruction of all belligerents, and possibly the entire world.
 In fact, regional detonation of roughly 100 modern nuclear weapons, a literal fraction of the estimated 15,000 nuclear weapons currently in operation, anywhere on the plant would render the earth uninhabitable and likely destroy the o-zone layer holding the atmosphere in place.

 The Russian Federation and United States of America control the overwhelming majority of nuclear weaponry in existence today, shown below using data from a 2016 study.

 Open the ChartLab visualization above and use the drop-down list to navigate through time and observe the changing inventories of nuclear weapons among observed nations.